MARTIN HUTCHINGS QC

 - Property related professional negligence – valuers, surveyors and solicitors.

 - Commercial leases – Sunlife v Tiger .
-Successfully acting for a landlord in the Court of Appeal in a ground-breaking dilapidations claim.
+Successfully acting for a landlord in the Court of Appeal in a ground-breaking dilapidations claim in which the tenant had claimed that a refurbishment meant that the claim was negated by supersession.
+(The leading modern case on the principle of supersession).

-- Easements – appearing in the Court of Appeal for the successful respondent in Elwood v Goodman (registration and benefit and burden).
+- Easements – appearing in the Court of Appeal for the successful respondent in Elwood v Goodman (registration; and benefit and burden (enforceability of positive covenants)).

-- Development agreements – Dorchester v BNP Paribas successful appeal to the Court of Appeal relating to the construction of a confidentiality agreement concerning property deal.
+- Development agreements – Dorchester v BNP Paribas successful appeal to the Court of Appeal relating to the construction of a confidentiality agreement concerning property deal and breaches of confidence.

 - Trusts of land – Williams v Lemas/Sealy .
-Successful resistance to appeal regarding the issue of estoppel in a trust of land dispute.
+Successful resistance to appeal regarding the Henderson and issue estoppel in a trust of land

-- Expert determination – acting for a land owner in dispute regarding the developer’s best endeavours obligations in the development agreement.
+- Expert determination – acting for a land owner in dispute regarding the developer’s best endeavours obligations in the development Acting as independent expert in determination of dispute regarding management of multiple properties

 - Property-related insolvency – acting for a foreign property owner in dispute with a liquidator as to the ownership of valuable residential properties in London.